Shane McMahon: Bio

 The only son of WWE Chairman Mr. McMahon, Shane grew up in sports-entertainment, learning the ins and outs of the business while holding various positions, including referee and announcer.
 In fact, Shane was the play-by-play man on the debut edition of Sunday Night Heat in 1999.

-It wasn’t until the younger McMahon stepped out from behind the microphone that the WWE Universe saw how similar to his father he was, yet different in many ways.
+It wasn’t until the younger McMahon stepped out from behind the microphone that the WWE Universe saw how like his father he was, yet different in many ways.
 There’s no doubt that Shane McMahon inherited his father’s entrepreneurial spirit.
 However, he put a modern twist on it.
 He eschewed a suit and tie for a more casual look, not unlike contemporary moguls like Mark Cuban.
 His flamboyant, cocky attitude could be both endearing and irritating.

 Perhaps Shane’s crowning moment as a businessman came on March 26, 2001.
 His father believed he had purchased long-time rival WCW, ending the "Monday Night War" that raged throughout the 1990s.
 However, Mr. McMahon’s desire to embarrass his former competition gave Shane the opportunity of a lifetime.
 While his father showboated over his supposed conquest, Shane shocked the world when he appeared in person at the final Monday Nitro to announce that the name on the purchase papers did say McMahon — Shane McMahon.